grace-notes/website/contents/topics/edification.md

 Without genuine humility, there is neither objectivity nor teachability.
 Without objectivity and teachability in life, you will be miserable, whether you are a believer or unbeliever, successful or not.
 Without objectivity and teachability, there is no edification.

-**Edification: The Key to the Proper Function of the Local Church**
+## Edification: The Key to the Proper Function of the Local Church

-**1 Cor 14:12, “So also you, since you are eager to have the function of spiritual gifts, seek to abound in spiritual gifts that edify the church.”**
+> **1 Cor 14:12**, “So also you, since you are eager to have the function of spiritual gifts, seek to abound in spiritual gifts that edify the church.”

-_*Comments:*_
+### Comments:

 * The Corinthians were all eager to get the gift of tongues because it was spectacular, and then they could assume they were spiritual.
 In reality, the worst believers in the Bible are described as having the gift of tongues.